All about Versailles – France’s most important chateau

-Despite the kingdom’s shaky finances, Louis XVI immediately had the palace gardens replanted and had a new library built in his private apartments by Anges-Jacques Gabriel.
-His wife, Marie Antoinette, quite regularly re-decorated her private apartments; she also made use of the workshop of the Menus Plaisirs, the shops at Versailles that created special interiors, sets, and even funeral monuments.
-They created new portable party pavilions that the young Queen could use to entertain her group of friends.
+Despite the precarious financial situation, Louis XVI replanted the palace gardens and commissioned Ange-Jacques Gabriel to build a new library in his private apartments.
+His wife, Marie Antoinette, frequently redecorated her private apartments and made use of the Menus Plaisirs workshop at Versailles, which created special interiors, sets, and funeral monuments.
+They also created portable party pavilions for the young Queen to entertain her friends.

 In 1788 the French government went bankrupt.
 Louis XVI was forced to call a meeting of the Estates-General, a representative body of the government that had not met in 175 years.
 They met in the town of Versailles at the Jeu de Paume, a forerunner to a modern tennis court, soon to became the backdrop for the French Revolution.

 On the morning of October 6, 1789 a mob of angry Parisians, mostly women, marched to the Palace demanding bread.
 They stormed the palace, ran up the Queen’s Staircase and broke into the Guard’s Room, then into the antechamber.
 Marie Antoinette ran from her bedchamber into her private apartments, towards the King’s Suite to find her husband and son.
 They hid, safely, until the mob dispersed.
 In an effort to quell public discontent the King moved his court to Paris.
 Marie Antoinette and Louis XVI’s chambers remain as they were in the fall of 1789.
 They never returned to Versailles.

 After the fall of the monarchy, the palace was put into the hands of the new government.
 In 1792, portions of the Royal furniture was sold and dispersed, and many works of art from the Palace were taken to the Louvre in Paris.
 Napoleon Bonaparte later took an interest in the Palace and commissioned restoration work, which was continued by the reinstated monarchy in 1814 by Louis XVI’s brother, Louis XVIII.
 In the 1830’s Louis-Phillippe decided to make the Palace into a museum of French history, which was inaugurated in 1837.